 Described as an excellent, highly informative and easy read, this yoga book has been given so many good reviews.
 And with its small size, it’s perfect if you are on the go and want to practice away from home!
 Give it a go and find that perfect balance for your body and mind.

-4. Yoga Mind, Body & Spirit – Donna FarhiCHECK PRICE
+4. Yoga Mind, Body & Spirit – Donna FarhiVIEW PRICE

 The first holistic guide to yoga written by Donna Farhi, a registered movement therapist and yoga teacher includes practices from all yoga traditions and the ethics and principles behind Yoga.